microsoft/Olive/examples/directml/stable_diffusion/README.md

 ## Conversion to ONNX and Latency Optimization

-**NOTE**: the stable diffusion models are large, and the optimization process is resource intensive.
-We recommend running optimization on a system with a minimum of 16GB of memory (preferably 32GB).

-The easiest way to optimize everything is with the `stable_diffusion.py` helper script:
+The easiest way to optimize the pipeline is with the `stable_diffusion.py` helper script:

 ```
 python stable_diffusion.py --optimize
 ```

+The stable diffusion models are large, and the optimization process is resource intensive.
+It is recommended to run optimization on a system with a minimum of 16GB of memory (preferably 32GB).
+Expect optimization to take several minutes (especially the U-Net model).

+Once the script successfully completes:
-- The optimized models will be stored under `models/optimized/runwayml/stable-diffusion-v1-5`.
+- The optimized ONNX pipeline will be stored under `models/optimized/runwayml/stable-diffusion-v1-5`.
-- The unoptimized models (converted to ONNX, but not run through transformer optimization pass) will be stored under `models/unoptimized/runwayml/stable-diffusion-v1-5`.
+- The unoptimized ONNX pipeline (models converted to ONNX, but not run through transformer optimization pass) will be stored under `models/unoptimized/runwayml/stable-diffusion-v1-5`.

-- **Alternatively**, you can optimize specific models with Olive directly.
-For example, `python -m olive.workflows.run --config .\config_unet.json`.
+Re-running the script with `--optimize` will delete the output models, but it will *not* delete the Olive cache.
+Subsequent runs will complete much faster since it will simply be copying previously optimized models; you may use the `--clean_cache` option to start from scratch (not typically used unless you are modifying the scripts, for example).

 ## Test Inference

-The `stable_diffusion.py` helper script provides a simple wrapper around the `diffusers` library to load and execute the optimized stable diffusion models.
-Without any arguments, it will generate a single image with the default prompt ("a photo of an astronaut riding a horse on mars.").
+This sample code is primarily intended to illustrate model optimization with Olive, but it also provides a simple interface for testing inference with the ONNX models.
+Inference is done by creating an `OnnxStableDiffusionPipeline` from the saved models, which leans on ONNX runtime for runtime inference of the core models (text encoder, u-net, decoder, and safety checker).

+Invoke the script with `--interactive` to show the GUI and generate images one at a time.

 ```
-python stable_diffusion.py
+python stable_diffusion.py --interactive --static_dims
 Loading models into ORT session...

 Inference Batch Start (batch size = 1).